US Department of Energy

 Grant in 2017

-Echogen Power Systems, LLC specializes in developing heat-to-power generation systems that capture and convert waste heat into usable electricity.
-Founded in 2007 and based in Akron, Ohio, the company offers a range of heat recovery solutions suitable for applications such as gas turbines, industrial waste heat recovery, solar thermal, and geothermal energy, as well as hybrid alternatives to traditional internal combustion engines.
-Echogen's technology employs a carbon dioxide heat pump cycle to efficiently generate clean, renewable electricity, allowing businesses to monetize otherwise wasted heat and improve their overall energy investment returns.
-The company serves various industries that produce heat as a byproduct of their operations, helping to create reliable and emission-free energy options.
+Echogen Power Systems, LLC is a developer of innovative heat-to-power generation systems that efficiently capture and convert waste heat into usable electricity.
+Founded in 2007 and based in Akron, Ohio, the company specializes in solutions for various applications, including gas turbines, industrial waste heat recovery, solar thermal, geothermal, and hybrid alternatives to internal combustion engines.
+Echogen's technology utilizes a carbon dioxide heat pump cycle to create emission-free renewable electricity, enabling clients to monetize their otherwise wasted heat and improve their energy returns.
+The company caters to businesses that produce heat as a byproduct of their processes, providing scalable and cost-effective energy solutions.

 Accio Energy